 From 1952 to 1973, the Band was under the direction of James Berdahl (Student Director ’38).
 Until the spring of 1954, when a totally new constitution was adopted, the Cal Band was run by a three-member executive committee (Senior Manager, Representative-at-Large, and Director).
 This restructuring of the Band’s government laid the groundwork for all the successes that followed.
 The new constitution became effective with the first five-member executive committee (Senior Manager, Representative-at-Large, Drum Major, Student Director, and Director) in the 1954 fall season.
 In 1950, the Straw Hat Band was founded; it continues to this day to be a trademark of the Cal Band.
 Recognized by the State Department, the Cal Band represented the United States at the 1958 World’s Fair in Brussels, Belgium and later went to the Rose Bowl in 1959.

 Several Cal Band traditions were established in the 1960’s: the “bomb,” a flash powder device announcing the Band’s entrance to the field before pregame; the “flying wedge” formation also in the pregame show; the “Script Cal”; and the full-field spread during “America the Beautiful.”
 The year 1965 saw the production of the first Cal Band Spring Show after the Band returned from its first national tour.
 The Band also toured California in 1968 for the University’s Centennial.
 There were three major changes in the Band in the early 1970’s.
 First, the Cal Band got a new director, Robert O. Briggs (Cal Band ’47-‘50).
 Secondly, the Band moved from the sponsorship of the ASUC to that of the University.
-Third, women were admitted into the Band for the first time.
+Third, women were admitted into the Band for the first time in 1973.
 The Band toured Japan in 1970 and the United States in 1976.

 In 1991, the Cal Band received the Berkeley Citation, celebrating the 100th year of the University of California Marching Band.
 The Band also had the good fortune of going to four Bowl games in six years, including the Citrus Bowl, the inaugural Alamo Bowl, and the Aloha Bowl.
 In 1995, Robert M. Calonico, (Student Director ’75) returned to California Memorial Stadium as the Band’s new director, replacing longtime director Robert O. Briggs.
 Also in that year, the Cal Band boasted sharp, untarnished colors of their new uniforms (cut in the traditional style).